Academic Excellence. Joyful Classrooms.

 Data analysis informs daily lessons, report period goals, targeted student supports and differentiation.
 Robust data systems and reporting tools put actionable information into teachers’ hands.

-- Benchmark assessments
+- Benchmark and checkpoint assessments

 - Data-informed decisions